 Playlists

-At the age of 12, I was given my first electric bass guitar.
-It was a knockoff black Fender Squier, and I thought it was the most beautiful thing I had ever seen.
-After school, I would play the same two or three Iron Maiden songs over and over again, as much as any teenager could afford.
+I was 12 when I got my first electric bass guitar.
+It was a knockoff black Fender Squier, and I thought it was the most beautiful thing I'd ever seen.
+After school, I would play the same two or three Iron Maiden songs over and over again—as much as a teenager could afford.
 But I wasn’t good at it, or at least not as good as some of my musically talented friends.
-I didn't have an amplifier, which may have contributed to my not even knowing what I was playing.
-But I wasn't trying to be the best, either.
-The bass guitar was a device— or a game—to create this strange yet grounding force: rhythm.
+I didn't have an amplifier, which may have contributed to not even knowing what I was doing.
+But I wasn't pretending to be the best, either.
+The bass, to me, was a way to summon a (new) grounding force: rhythm.

-With a few precise beats, it brought everything into shared patterns.
+With a few precise beats, it brought everything into a shared pattern.

 To this day, I enjoy sharing patterns with others.
 Now, I mostly make eclectic playlists.
-Enya, Blondie, Don Omar, Phil Collins, Rachmaninoff, Sergio Vargas, and Kraftwerk were all part of my teenage soundscape.
+Enya, Blondie, Phil Collins, Rachmaninoff, and Kraftwerk were all part of my soundscape.

 Instead of genre puritanism, what matters is that sounds and bodies can find forms together.
-I like to imagine my playlists as affective architectures, felt spaces that anchor bodies in motion.
+I like to imagine my playlists as affective architectures that anchor bodies in motion.

 Fellini on the Dancefloor

 A dreamlike disco spirale of synths and pan-linguistic seduction.
-Think shimmering bodies, velvet nights.
-Best played with a drink in hand and your feet slightly out of sync.
+Velvet nights and shimmering bodies.
+Best played with a concoction in hand and your feet slightly out of sync.

 Voyage 3,000